raghebbenhamouda/CloudCertNotes/README.md

     - Route 53 ⇒ DNS Queries
     - CloudTrail ⇒ Filtered logs
     - CloudWatch ⇒ Log agents on EC2 instances
-- CloudWatch can redirect logs to other services like S3, ElasticSearch, etc..
+- CloudWatch can redirect logs to other services like S3, ElasticSearch, Lambda, Kinesis
 - Logs are stored in groups (arbitrary) and streams (instances within application/container/files)
 - KMS encryption at group level
 - Can define expiration policies for the logs
 - Need to have correct IAM permissions to send logs to CloudWatch
-- Can use filter expression on logs to find specific information or trigger alarms
+- Can use **filter expression on logs** to find specific information or trigger alarms
 - Logs Insights can be used to query logs and add queries to Dashboards
+- S3 Export
+    - Log data can take `up to 12` hours to become available for export
+    - The API call is **CreateExportTask**

+## CloudWatch Logs for EC2

+- By default, no logs from your EC2 machine will go to CloudWatch
+- You need to run a **CloudWatch agent** on EC2 to push the log files you want
+- Two types of Agents:
+    - **CloudWatch Logs Agent** : Old version Can only send to CloudWatch Logs
+    - **CloudWatch Unified Agent** : Collect additional system-level metrics such as RAM, processes, etc…

 ## CloudWatch Alarms